linker3000/MeshBop/README.md

 ### Localisation

 MeshBop was written in the UK and uses UK/EU services for news, weather and other information.
-These services may not be available in your conuntry, or there may be better, local ones to use.
+These services may not be available in your country, or there may be better, local ones to use.
 If you replace any flows with regional versions, please export them and share here for others to enjoy.

 ### Performance Tips